-Sheila’s previous collaborative work in corporate sustainability and sustainable economic development has received awards for academic and social impact.
+Sheila’s previous collaborative work in conservation science, applied economics, and corporate sustainability has received awards for innovation, academic and social impact.
 She serves as an Associate Editor for the journal, Conservation Science and Practice.

 In addition to publishing in peer-reviewed journals (see Publications tab), Sheila has written numerous essays and her collaborative research has been covered by various media outlets (see selection below).